Classification of Self-Dual Vertex Operator Superalgebras of Central Charge at Most 24: Dual Pairs in s

-As the representation category of $V_L$ is known, the representation category of $V$ can be described in terms of that of $W$ and vice versa \cite{CKM17,YY21}.
-The following two lemmata consider the pointedness and evenness of these categories.
+With the representation category of $V_L$ known, the representation category of~$V$ can be described in terms of that of $W$ and vice versa \cite{CKM17,YY21}.
+The following two propositions consider the pointedness and evenness of these categories.
+Recall that $\Rep(V_L)\cong\mathcal{C}(L'/L)$ is pointed and even.

-In general, for a discriminant form $D$ and a subgroup $A\leq D$ the orthogonal complement of $A$ in $D$ with respect to the associated bilinear form is denoted by $A^\bot$.
-It satisfies $|A||A^\bot|=|D|$. \begin{lem} $\Rep(V)$ is pointed if and only if $\Rep(W)$ is. \end{lem} \begin{proof} By Corollaries~3.10 and 3.14 in \cite{YY21} (see also \cite{CKM17}, Section~4.3), the number of irreducible (simple-current) $V$- and $W$-modules are related via
+In general, for a discriminant form $D$ and a subgroup $A\leq D$ the orthogonal complement of $A$ in $D$ is denoted by $A^\bot$.
+It satisfies $|A||A^\bot|=|D|$. \begin{prop} In the situation of \autoref{prop:asslatdecomp}, $\Rep(V)$ is pointed if and only if $\Rep(W)$ is. \end{prop} \begin{proof} By Corollaries~3.10 and 3.14 in \cite{YY21} (see also \cite{CKM17}, Section~4.3), the number of irreducible (simple-current) $V$- and $W$-modules are related via